-The IPCC sometimes needs to respond rapidly.
-This is often to reply to inquiries from the media.
+The IPCC sometimes needs to respond rapidly to media enquiries or breaking stories.
+This is important in order to maintain the reputation and credibility of the IPCC.
+This guidance is principles-based and does not provide an exhaustive list of situations justifying pro-active engagement with the media.
 These responses will often require inputs of both scientific and communications expertise and the organization needs to find a balance between the need to ensure approved language and the need to respond to the media cycle.

-As an urgent and immediate priority, the senior communications manager should make proposals to the Executive Committee for a formal set of procedures, including the role, tasks and responsibilities of the involved individuals, to allow the IPCC to make timely and effective responses to urgent inquiries.
+As an urgent and immediate priority, the Senior Communications Manager should make proposals to the Executive Committee for a set of procedures, including the role, tasks and responsibilities of the involved individuals, to allow the IPCC to make timely and effective responses to urgent inquiries.
+The Executive Committee should inform the Plenary about these procedures, as well as future revisions.
 These procedures would allow a response to be developed using appropriate subject knowledge (including the expertise of the most relevant working group), but incorporate redundancy to prevent individual absences from stalling a response.
 A critical analysis of the media occurrences involving the IPCC over the last two years would be helpful in developing these procedures.

 It is the responsibility of the Executive Committee to ensure such circumstances are handled appropriately and in a way that protects the reputation of the IPCC.
 If the enquiry concerns a Working Group or Task Force product, at least one of the Co-Chairs from the relevant Working Groups or Task Force must be involved.
-Before and after the response, the senior communications manager should maintain open channels of communication with the full Executive Committee and provide updates as appropriate.
+Before and after the response, the Senior Communications Manager should maintain open channels of communication with the Executive Committee and provide updates as appropriate.